Plan Your Visit

 • Take photographs for advertising or any other commercial purpose.

-Planet Word reserves the right to refuse admission, revoke Membership, control occupancy, or eject any person whose conduct is deemed by the management to be disorderly or does not comply with this Visitor Code of Conduct.
+Planet Word reserves the right to refuse or revoke admission or Membership of any visitor or group, whose conduct is deemed by the management to be disorderly or does not comply with the Visitor Code of Conduct.
+Disorderly conduct is not limited to the above guidelines.

 • Did you know?